leonardoaraujosantos/LearnSegmentation/README.md

 * [Playing for Data: Ground Truth from Computer Games](https://arxiv.org/pdf/1608.02192.pdf)

 ### Testing
-Just download [this](https://drive.google.com/open?id=0B2RH2qnlKMlEeTBmQnQ2RHVOaEU) checkpoint and change on the [testing notebook](https://github.com/leonardoaraujosantos/LearnSegmentation/blob/master/src/notebooks/Tensorflow_Segmentation.ipynb) the checkpoint path.
+Just download [this checkpoint compressed file](https://drive.google.com/open?id=0B2RH2qnlKMlEeTBmQnQ2RHVOaEU), extract somewhere and change on the [testing notebook](https://github.com/leonardoaraujosantos/LearnSegmentation/blob/master/src/notebooks/Tensorflow_Segmentation.ipynb) the checkpoint path.

 ### Training
 First create your dataset, using the provided notebooks at __./src/notebook__, I will add one example for the most common datasets.
 Then to actually start your training use: